Europe’s Energy Transition in 2026: Why EVs Are Becoming Critical Grid Assets

 EV Connectivity as the Flexibility Platform

-The combination of driver benefit and system value is what drives long-term adoption — and what separates smart charging from a feature into a platform.
+The combination of driver benefit and system value is what drives long-term adoption.

 The Role of Smart Charging Providers